stephendickens1/ruby-foundations/chapter2/challenges/README.md

 7. [Zip up](../../pills/creating_zipfiles.md) your code so that you're ready to share it later
 8. Move on to the programming challenge

+## Before Moving On

+Please head back to [Chapter 2 Review](./07_chapter_2_review.md) to consolidate, and record your answers to a few questions, before moving onto the final challenge for Chapter 2.

+Once you have submitted your recording, please feel free to attempt the next stage.

 ## Programming Challenge

 In this exercise you'll bring together several different concepts to build a password manager.